No. 53: Don Drysdale

 “As far as I know, Redford never picked up a glove,” said Jim Heffer, a classmate of Drysdale and Redford.
 “I think Don covered for him, which showed the kind of gentleman he was.”

-Redford, born in Santa Monica, appears to have played tennis at Van Nuys High.
-He did own a glove apparently.
-He was apparently a walk-on at the University of Colorado based on a tryout and told he might get a part-scholarship if he made the team.
+Redford, born in Santa Monica, did play tennis at Van Nuys High.
+He walked on at the University of Colorado based on a baseball tryout and was told he might get a part-scholarship if he made the team.
 But he dropped out of school and went into acting.
 That seemed to pay off, naturally.

-Truth that’s been told: Branch Rickey signed Drysdale to his first contract.
+Truth that’s been told: Branch Rickey signed Drysdale to his first Dodgers’ contract.

-Dare to discover: No, but Rickey tried to pirate him.
+Dare to discover: No, but Rickey did try to pirate him.

-Rickey wrote the report above and offered a $6,000 deal.
-Everyone else, including the Dodgers, were willing to give up $2,000.
-But Rickey’s plan for Drysdale started with him at their Triple-A Pacific Coast League affiliate, the Hollywood Stars, because the money offered made Drysdale a “bonus baby” and required the team to promote him faster.
-Rickey was then likely to move Drysdale down to a lower minor-league teams to give him more time to develop and eventually come up to the majors.
+Rickey’s plan for Drysdale was to start him right away at with Pittsburgh’s Triple-A Pacific Coast League affiliate, the Hollywood Stars, since the money offered would have made Drysdale a “bonus baby” and required the team to promote him faster.
+Rickey would have then likely moved Drysdale down to a lower minor-league team for more time to develop before coming up to the majors.

 “If you’re not going to get a lot of money — and $2,000 isn’t a lot of money — then why not go where you have the best chance to learn?”
 Drysdale remembers his dad telling him.

-That would be with Brooklyn, which dispatched him to its Class-C Bakersfield team.
-Drysdale was still in the big leagues by 1956, and pitching in a World Series after just turning 19.
+That would be with Brooklyn.
+It was helpful that the Dodgers then dispatched Drysdale to its Class-C Bakersfield team.
+Drysdale was in the big leagues by 1956, and pitching in a World Series after just turning 19.

 March 28, 1966: On the set of the Paramount crime-thriller movie “Warning Shot” are the holdout pitchers Sandy Koufax and Don Drysdale, flanked by David Janssen.
 Koufax and Drysdale never made it into the film as they ended their holdout.
 (Photo by Art Rogers / Los Angeles Times)